isomerpages/nhg-ecos/_resources/User Guides.md

 variant: tiptap
 description: ""
 ---
-<p>These ECOS User Guides are intended to assist and guide the NHG &amp;
+<p>These ECOS User Guides are intended to assist and guide the NHG Health
-NUHS Research Communities, our Partner Institutions and Industry Partners when they are using the ECOS system.</p>
+&amp; NUHS Research Communities, our Partner Institutions and Industry Partners when they are using the ECOS system.</p>
 <p>You can also use the Search Function (found on the page's top-right corner)
 to locate the information you need.</p>
 <p>Do check back regularly for updates and new additions.</p>